ektrah/nsec/docs/api/nsec.cryptography.keyagreementalgorithm.md

 ### SharedSecretSize

-Gets the size, in bytes, of the shared secret resulting from key agreement.
+Gets the size of a shared secret resulting from key agreement.

     public int SharedSecretSize { get; }